hamishmcgregor3/SongChef/README.md

 - Create Profiles & Log In: Join the community and start sharing your musical taste.
 - Share Song Recommendations: Add new song entries with details like title, artist, genre, and your ideal listening experience.
-- Homepage Display: Feast your eyes on all song entries shared by the community.
+- Homepage Display: Check out all song entries shared by the SongChef community.
-- Genre-Based Styling: Enjoy visually stunning entries with background and text colors that match the song's genre.
+- Genre-Based Styling: Enjoy visually engaging song recommendations with background and text colors that match the song's genre.
 - Friends' Taste: See what your friends are listening to and explore their musical taste.

 ## Getting Started